Starting Point

 Peace Journey

-As a laywoman of the Christian mission, she performs religious practices.
-She also provides vocational training for young women once a year.
-Furthermore, she attended training on peace studies via Zoom meeting in Myanmar.
-She also provides assistance to displaced people of her native land who fled from conflict areas.
-She wishes to take part anywhere that is in need and deed.
+In her capacity, she provided vocational training for young women annually.
+Furthermore, she attended a training session on peace studies via a Zoom meeting in Myanmar.
+She also assists displaced people from her native land who have fled conflict areas.
+She wished to take part in any endeavour that is in need and of use.
 She is also interested in research and women’s empowerment.

 Success Stories